 <div class="am-u-sm-11 am-u-sm-centered">11 centered</div>

-In consider of the SEO, we sometimes need the HTML to be different from its display.
+</div>In consider of the SEO, we sometimes need the HTML to be different from its display.
 For instance, in a layout with main content and sidebar, the sidebar should follows the main content, while we need the sidebar to be on the left when display.
-We can use .am-u-xx-push-*
+We can use .am-u-xx-push-*/.am-u-xx-pull-* to do this.

 Example 9:Difference Between HTML and Display